 Mkulu African Hunting Safaris preferred ammunition manufacturer is Barnes TTSX in just about any weight depending on which weight projectiles have a constant better performance in your specific rifle.
 Other premium grade ammunition manufactures you can use would be Federal Premium, Sierra and others.

-A good 2 – 12 X 50 gun scope should be sufficient for hunting black springbok South Africa due to a wide zoom range and a long eye relief which will allow for greater flexibility to view the cross-hairs quicker.
+A good 2 – 12 X 50 gun scope is sufficient for hunting black springbok in South Africa.

 Average shot distance

-The average expected shooting distance when hunting black springbok in South Africa is 150 to 200 yards depending on the terrain you are hunting in.
+The average expected shot distance when hunting black springbok in South Africa is 150 to 200+ yards depending on the terrain you are hunting in.